fustyles/fuClaw/README.md

 This design creates a clean **perception layer / action layer** architecture.
 The perception layer (Vision) is only responsible for observing and reporting; the action layer (Hardware tools) is only responsible for execution.
 Between them sits a reasoning and confirmation buffer.
 In AI-vision-triggered automation scenarios, this is critically important — it prevents the dangerous direct coupling of "see something → immediately do something."

 ### Cached Frame Reuse
 Both `/still` and `/vision` support a `frames: false` parameter, allowing subsequent tools in a workflow to **reuse the previously captured frame** rather than triggering a new camera acquisition.
 If `frames` is `false` and no prior image exists in the buffer (`imageLength == 0`), both functions detect this condition and return an early error rather than proceeding with an empty buffer.
 This is a meaningful optimization on resource-constrained hardware where camera capture is expensive in both time and CPU cycles.
 A `/vision` analysis followed by `/still` forwarding the same frame to Telegram is a natural workflow that this design handles cleanly.
+On the ESP32-S3-CAM build, the same cache contract is honored by the `esp_camera` frame buffer (`esp_camera_fb_get()` / `esp_camera_fb_return()`) instead of `VideoStream`, with no change to the prompt-level tool semantics.

 ### Vision Request Architecture
 `geminiVisionRequest()` sends the captured JPEG frame as Base64 inline data in a stateless Gemini call — separate from the conversation history request.
 The result is then injected back into `historicalMessages` so the agent can reason about the observation in subsequent turns.
 This keeps the vision call lean while ensuring the analysis result participates fully in the ongoing agent workflow.